 Over the last several decades, however, national borders have all but disappeared, leading to a dramatic increase in cross-border marriages in the United States.
 In fact, the United States Census Bureau reports that one in five marriages in the U.S. today includes a spouse born outside the U.S. Of those marriages, about 60 percent of the foreign-born spouses have become naturalized citizens, leaving the remaining 40 percent as non-citizens.
 If you are married to a non-citizen, estate planning takes on a heightened importance.
-As the Riverside estate planning lawyers at Dennis M. Sandoval, A Professional Law Corporation explain, the inheritance rules are different for your non-citizen spouse.
+As the Riverside estate planning lawyers at Sandoval Legacy Group, A Professional Law Corporation explain, the inheritance rules are different for your non-citizen spouse.

 Understanding Federal Gift and Estate Tax